Dion Cools: FK Jablonec

 On 12 September 2022, Cools signed for Czech Republic club, FK Jablonec on a short-term deal.
 He stated that the motivation behind the move is to get more playing time as his former club, Midtjylland, decided to switch to a different playing system, which curtailed his playing time.

 Buriram United

 On 3 January 2023, Cools signed a one-and-a-half-year contract with Buriram United in the Thai League 1 on a free transfer.
-He made his debut for the club on 22 January in a 3–0 win over Sukhothai after selected to the starting eleven against the club and played full 90 minutes of the match.
-On 22 April, Cools lift the 2022–23 Thai League 1 title after securing a win 2–1 against Chiangrai United.
+He made his debut for the club on 22 January in a 3–0 win over Sukhothai after he was selected to be in the starting eleven against the club and played full 90 minutes of the match.
+On the 22nd of April, Cools lifted the 2022–23 Thai League 1 title after securing a win 2–1 against Chiangrai United.
 In his first season, he helped the club to win the domestic treble winning the 2022–23 Thai League Cup and 2022–23 Thai FA Cup.

+Cerezo Osaka

+On 4 June 2025, Cools was signed by J League club Cerezo Osaka, becoming the first-ever Malaysian to play in the top division of Japanese football.
+He is only the fourth Malaysian to ever play in Japan, behind Luqman Hakim Shamsudin, Hadi Fayyadh, and Wan Zack Haikal, all of whom played in the lower divisions.
+On 8 February, during the Osaka derby, Cools converted his penalty in the shootout; however, Cerezo ultimately lost after the match was decided on penalties.
+Under the special 100th-year J League format, a penalty shootout was mandated if the score remained level after 90 minutes.